Who can do this programme?

 How much time would I spend on practical ministry and how much on study?

 It depends how you want to focus your time.
-Students spend between two and four days a week on each of academic study and practical ministry.
+Students spend two to four days a week on academic study and practical ministry respectively.

 What if I’m a theology graduate?